-What do you think of when you hear ‘Marriage Counseling?’
+What do you think of when you hear “marriage counseling”?
 Do you think of a couple who are just about to call it quits?
 A couple who are on their last legs and trying everything they can to save their marriage?

 I’ve had my fair share of horrible relationships.
-I even tried to ‘save’ my marriage by going to marriage counseling but to tell you the truth, it was too late.
+I even tried to “save” my marriage by going to marriage counseling, but to tell you the truth, it was too late.
 The damage had been done and we both already wanted out.
 It was then that I realized that marriage counseling shouldn’t be a last resort for a couple–it should be one of the first options.

 And we have been to marriage counseling.

-An example of this could be that you are defensive when your partner asks you what you got up to for that day.
-Your new partner is genuinely interested whereas your previous partner was checking up on you.
+An example of this could be that you are defensive when your partner asks you what you got up to that day.
+Your new partner is genuinely interested, whereas your previous partner was checking up on you.
 You may find that you don’t share your hopes and dreams with your new partner because your previous partner would have shot you down for them.
 You might even find yourself starting to withdraw from your new partner in an attempt to regain that sense of self that you may have lost in previous relationships.

 And you might not even realize you are doing any of it.

-We didn’t want to make the same mistakes that we had previously made in past relationships.
+My partner and I didn’t want to make the same mistakes we had previously made in past relationships.
 While we believe our communication is fantastic and we talk about everything, there were some things that we just didn’t know how to handle.
 We couldn’t work out how to get around them.
-This is where a counsellor comes in.

 Think of it like this—you don’t wait for your car to break down before you get it checked over by a mechanic.
 You get your car serviced regularly and get a check-up done.

 Relationships take work and the vast majority of us aren’t relationship experts.
-Sometimes it takes an impartial view to see the blaringly obvious.
+Sometimes it takes an impartial view to see the glaringly obvious.
 Sometimes, counseling can help you understand your partner more and make you stronger than ever.
-A marriage is something worth investing in.